jdhenke/celestrium/doc/paper.md

 In summary, it seems Celestrium's interface can definitely become unusable when scaled up these sized graphs.
 To overcome this, one could leverage the effects of zooming and when slow layout iterations are detected, zoom out.
 Additionally, a force directed layout aproach may fundamentally not be feasable at this scale, so a one time static layout algorithm may be necessary.
-Or, one could run the layout internally without updating the UI, then simply render the final result of the layout process at the end.
+Or, one could run the force directed layout internally without updating the UI, then simply render the final result of the layout process at the end.
 Again, because humans most likely would not be able to make sense of so much data, making this interface usable at this scale may not be a priority, but we suggest at least detecting when the layout iterations become slow and handling it accordingly so the user is not left simply staring at a faltering visualization.

 ### General Future Work